dolugen/sns-s3-influxdb/README.md

 # sns-s3-influxdb

-This is a AWS SAM app for populating an InfluxDB with S3 objects.
+This is a [AWS SAM](https://aws.amazon.com/serverless/sam/) app for populating InfluxDB.

+Here's what it does:

 * Listens to an SNS topic for a S3ObjectCreated event
 * Grabs the S3 object (ndjson file)
-* Converts it into line protocol format
+* Creates objects out of the file contents
-* Write to InfluxDB
+* Write the objects to InfluxDB

 The function is designed to work with [OpenAQ](https://github.com/openaq/openaq-api) fetch objects, but can be adapted to your needs.